Hunter Biden guilty verdict: Was the ‘first son’ treated fairly?

 Why We Wrote This

-The guilty verdict against Hunter Biden is the first-ever criminal conviction of a sitting president’s son.
-It came on a firearms-purchasing charge that’s unusual for someone not accused of other criminal activity.
+The guilty verdict against Hunter Biden is the first-ever criminal conviction of a sitting U.S. president’s son.
+It came on a firearms-purchasing charge that’s unusual for someone not accused of related criminal activity.

 Sentencing will take place on a future date.
-Mr. Biden faces up to 25 years in prison, but with no prior felonies and having acknowledged his past drug addiction, he likely faces a lesser sentence, potentially including probation, fines, and other conditions.
+The younger Mr. Biden faces up to 25 years in prison, but with no prior felonies and having acknowledged his past drug addiction, he likely faces a lesser sentence, potentially including probation, fines, and other conditions.

-Although prosecutors generally pursue convicted felons who lie on gun forms, cases like that of Hunter Biden, who had no prior convictions, are pursued less frequently, says Daniel Richman, a law professor at Columbia University and former federal prosecutor.
+Although prosecutors generally pursue convicted felons who lie on gun forms, cases like that of Mr. Biden, who had no prior convictions, are pursued less frequently, says Daniel Richman, a law professor at Columbia University and former federal prosecutor.

 On Sept.
-5, Hunter Biden will also go on trial for federal tax evasion.
+5, Mr. Biden will also go on trial for federal tax evasion.

 President Joe Biden’s son Hunter was convicted Tuesday on federal gun charges stemming from his purchase and possession of a firearm while being an active user of illegal drugs.